huangsx05/IntroductionToMachineLearningWithPython/README.md

 # IntroductionToMachineLearningWithPython
-Practice with the book "Introduction to Machine Learning with Python"
+Code Practice with the book "Introduction to Machine Learning with Python"

-a test for change